 There are options if the test shows that you have a known faulty breast cancer gene.
 You can

 - Have regular breast cancer screening

 - Have surgery to remove your breasts (and possibly your ovaries)

 Screening increases the chance of a breast cancer being picked up early enough to cure it.
 Depending on your age, you may be offered regular mammograms, breast ultrasound or breast MRI scans.

 Having surgery is an option.
-Some women choose to have both breasts removed and immediate breast reconstruction, which greatly reduces the chance of breast cancer but does not completely reduce the risk.
+Some women choose to have both breasts removed and immediate surgery to create new breasts (breast reconstruction).
+This greatly reduces the chance of breast cancer but does not completely reduce the risk.
 This type of surgery is called prophylactic mastectomy or preventive mastectomy.

 Your medical team may also advise you to have your ovaries removed.
 Some breast cancer gene faults increase the risk of ovarian cancer too.
 As many as 2 out of 3 women who carry the BRCA1 or 2 genes will get ovarian cancer by the age of 75.
 A 2009 overview looked at all the studies that have been done into removing the ovaries and fallopian tubes to reduce breast cancer risk in women who have BRCA gene changes.
 The overview showed that this surgery reduced the risk of breast cancer in these women by 50%.
 This operation is called prophylactic oophorectomy.

 There is more information about faulty breast cancer genes on the page about research into finding and preventing breast cancer.
-You can also go to the Cancer Research UK welcome page and search for 'breast cancer genes' to find information on all our websites.
+You can also go to the Cancer Research UK welcome page and search for 'breast cancer genes' to find further information on our website.